ELD/csci446-examples/labs/mongodb-rest-lab/README.md

 If you look at `app.js`, you'll see that we're setting the function on the app object so we can fetch it out of route handlers later on.

+_Note: Make sure you run `npm install` before attempting to run the app_

 ### 3. Create a set of route handlers to retrieve and modify classes

 We want to start building a REST API.
 Let's start with just classes.
 You'll want